metaclass-nl/tutorial-api-platform/README.md

 will compare your own version of ./api/src/Entity/Employee.php with the one of chapter2-api.

-After committing your changes check out branch chapter1-react or chapter1-next and restart docker-compose.
+After committing your changes check out branch chapter1-react or chapter1-next and restart docker compose.
 Point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter1-react) and follow the instructions.
 Or if you only follow the api branches chapter2-api.